How to Test Your Internet Speed Properly

 |---|---|---|

-| Download (Mbps) | How fast you can pull data *from* the internet, measured in Megabits per second. | Streaming movies, loading websites, downloading games, browsing social media.
+| Download (Mbps) | How fast you can pull data *from* the internet, measured in Megabits per second. | Streaming 4K movies, loading websites, downloading games.
 This is the main "headline" speed. |

-| Upload (Mbps) | How fast you can send data *to* the internet, also in Megabits per second. | Video calls (Zoom, Teams), posting photos/videos, online gaming, working from home, cloud backups. |
+| Upload (Mbps) | How fast you can send data *to* the internet, also in Megabits per second. | Video calls (Zoom, Teams), posting photos/videos, online gaming, working from home. |

-| Ping / Latency (ms) | The 'reaction time' of your connection, measured in milliseconds. | Crucial for online gaming and real-time video calls.
+| Ping / Latency (ms) | The reaction time of your connection, measured in milliseconds. | Crucial for online gaming and real-time video calls.
 A *low* number is better here. |

-What's a 'Good' Internet Speed?
+What's a 'Good' Internet Speed in 2026?

-- 10-30 Mbps Download: Fine for a single person.
+- 30-50 Mbps Download: Fine for a single person.
 Handles HD streaming, browsing, and some video calls.

-- 10+ Mbps Upload: A good target for smooth, high-quality video calls and working from home.
+- 20+ Mbps Upload: A good target for smooth, high-quality video calls and working from home.

 A Checklist of Common Speed Test Mistakes